neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 <img src="/resources/academia-post/Adobe.svg" width="100">

 The work I have done at Adobe has not followed on from anything I have done previously.
-I could have got practically the same job straight after my undergraduate degree.
-However the research, engineering and pragmatism that I learned at St Andrews and HP Labs definitely gave me a head start.
+I could have got practically the same job straight after my undergraduate degree, in that sense you could say I wasted a little bit of momentum.
+However the research, engineering and pragmatism that I learned at St Andrews and HP Labs definitely gave me a head start against new graduates.

 From the day I started at Adobe I have been extremely happy.
 From day one I have been shipping code to appreciative customers and working with great colleagues who have taught me how to work efficiently and achieve a high quality standard.

 I was lucky enough to have something I worked on from my second day at Adobe demonstrated at the [Adobe MAX](https://max.adobe.com/) keynote talk.
 From there I ended up working the strategically important file sync component of the Creative Cloud.
 File sync was demonstrated at Adobe MAX, along with [Typekit Desktop sync](https://typekit.com/fonts?licenses=deskto) which I was also tangentially involved with.
 I have also been lucky enough to give talks at two internal conferences, ship countless versions of our software to literally millions of machines (/usually/ without incident).
 I have volunteered to go to the USA so many times that I've lost count and seen great places like San Francisco, Los Angeles and Seattle in the process.

 This has made things varied, but the day to day process of specifying, writing and testing software has been what has captured my passion.
+I'll explain later in more detail what I like so much about working in industry in general.

 <!-- Slides: screenshots of MAX keynotes, software, stock price -->
 <!-- https://twitter.com/ehsankia_/status/651115066037633024 -->